Demitsi/alx-low_level_programming/0x02-functions_nested_loops/README.md

-It is a function which adds two integers and returns the result
+It is a function which prints all natural numbers from n to 98, followed by a new line